a325245/ChatCasino/README.md

 Simply type `> help` in chat to get a list of the commands for whichever game is being played.

-### The Player Interface
-However!
-If a player *does* have ChatCasino, they can open the player view and interact with the games via a graphical interface!
-No more imagining chatted cards, or trying to remember who has what—they will all populate on the player side.

 ### In-Game Commands

-* `/casino` — Opens the interface as a player.
+* `/casino` — Opens the interface as a dealer.
-* `/casino dealer` — Opens the interface directly to dealer view.
-* `> help` — Displays commands for the current game.
-* `> rules` — Displays rules for the current game.

-*After being added to the dealer's game, players can add the party and start playing!*
+*After being added to the dealer's party, they can be added the party and start playing!*